 Companies often have a vesting schedule that determines when you get to keep the funds contributed to your plan by your employer in the event you leave the company.
 Immediate vesting means you get to keep all your employer’s contributions to your 401(k) as soon as you earn them, but this is rare.
 Some 401(k) plans vest employer contributions over the course of several years.
 This means you have to stay at the company for a certain period of time before you fully own your employer’s matching contributions.

-Employers use vesting schedules to incentivize employees to stay at the company and think twice before they switch jobs.
+Since it may take several years to earn your employer’s matching contributions, employers use vesting schedules to incentivize employees to stay at the company and think twice before they switch jobs.
 When you complete this proposed schedule, you are said to be “fully vested.”
 Every company has its own matching methodology and vesting rules, so talk to your employer if you’re not sure how your particular 401(k) match works.
 Remember, your own contributions are always 100% vested.

 You usually sign up for your 401(k) program through your employer during your onboarding phase or within the first few weeks of employment.
 When you start a new job, be sure to check to see if your new employer offers a 401(k) plan, and if they do, find out when you can sign up and start to participate.
 Be sure to take the time to learn the terms of the program, though, as being prepared is super important when it comes to sticking to the financial plan you’ve set for yourself.

-What Is the Average 401(k) Match?
+What Is the average 401(k) match?